Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

 The twelve summands not involving curvature terms in the \(d = 1, e = 2\) case, together with their corresponding boundary strata, are shown in Figure~\ref{fig:bifunctorrel}.
 These relations are exactly what is required of a curved \(A_\infty\)-bifunctor \cite[Def.~8.8]{pretriangulated}, so we are led to the following conjecture.

-\begin{conjecture} Given compact symplectic manifolds \(M_0, M_1, M_2\), there exists a curved \(A_\infty\)-bifunctor between Fukaya categories of cleanly-immersed Lagrangians that sends a pair of Lagrangians \\ \((L_{12}, L_{01})\) with cleanly-immersed composition to \(L_{01} \circ L_{12}\) and is defined on the morphism level by the maps \(\comp(- \:|\: -)\) in \eqref{eq:bifunctor} in the case that all composed Lagrangians intersect one another cleanly. \end{conjecture}
+\begin{conjecture} For compact symplectic manifolds \(M_0, M_1, M_2\) there is a curved \(A_\infty\)-bifunctor between Fukaya categories of cleanly-immersed Lagrangians that associates to a pair of Lagrangians \((L_{12}, L_{01})\) its geometric composition \(L_{01} \circ L_{12}\) -- if cleanly-immersed -- and is defined on the morphism level by the maps \(\comp(- \:|\: -)\) in \eqref{eq:bifunctor} if all composed Lagrangians have clean intersections. \end{conjecture}

+Morse edges can be incorporated into the above discussion of $C^2$ to overcome the differential-topological challenges of constructing these structures, but they would not have contributed to the clarity of the algebraic exposition.

 \begin{remark}[Immersed Fukaya categories] Conjecture~\ref{conj:bifunctor} is naturally stated in the immersed setting: Even if the source Fukaya categories were chosen to contain only embedded Lagrangians as objects, the target Fukaya category would still need to contain immersed Lagrangians, since Hamiltonian perturbation of Lagrangian correspondences \(L_{01}, L_{12}\) can always achieve cleanly-immersed but generally not embedded composition.
 The Fukaya categories in Conjecture~\ref{conj:bifunctor} will have as objects immersed Lagrangians \(\varphi\colon L \to M\) with clean self-intersections; boundary conditions in \(L\) for a map \(u\colon \Sigma \to M\) on \(\gamma \subset \partial \Sigma\) will require the data of a continuous lift of \(u|_\gamma\) to \(L\).
-Cleanly-immersed Lagrangian boundary conditions have been discussed in various settings before, but \cite{bw:bigkahuna} will develop both analysis and algebra from scratch --- the first since we choose to work in the framework of polyfolds, and the second since our version of the immersed Fukaya category requires control of sheet-switching at self-intersection points in terms of cochain labels which encode contributions from sheet switching figure eight bubbles. \end{remark}
+Cleanly-immersed Lagrangian boundary conditions have been discussed in various settings before, see e.g.\ \cite{a:immersed, aj, chan, cel:switch, se:genus2}, but \cite{bw:bigkahuna} will develop both analysis and algebra from scratch -- the first since we need an abstract regularization framework (such as polyfold theory) to work in general symplectic manifolds, and the second since our version of the immersed Fukaya category requires control of sheet-switching at self-intersection points in terms of chain labels which encode contributions from sheet-switching figure eight bubbles. \end{remark}

 \begin{remark} Special cases of Conjecture~\ref{conj:bifunctor} will yield \(A_\infty\)-functors similar to the ones constructed in \cite{mww}.
 The main differences are that \cite{mww} works with \emph{extended} Fukaya categories (whose objects are composable sequences of embedded Lagrangian correspondences) and is necessarily limited to settings (such as monotonicity) in which figure eight bubbling is excluded.